obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 Obsidian Sync supports every platform that Obsidian can run on.
 Currently that means Windows, macOS, Linux, Android and iOS.

-#### Does Obsidian work with Apple's Lockdown Mode?
+### Does Obsidian work with Apple's Lockdown Mode?

-Obsidian will work with [Lockdown Mode](https://support.apple.com/en-us/105120) so long as Obsidian is added as an exclusion.
-Some individual users with edge cases experience problems using Obsidian with lockdown mode.
+Obsidian can be used in [Lockdown Mode](https://support.apple.com/en-us/105120) as long as Obsidian is added as an exclusion.

-### What type of data will sync?
+### What type of data is synced?

-By default your Obsidian notes, images, and your [[Configuration folder]] will sync.
+By default your Obsidian notes, images, and your [[Configuration folder]] are synced.

 You can add additional syncing options of PDF's, audio files, video files, and other files when you [[select files and settings to sync]].